 The same fears and insecurities were even found in our adult classes!

-How could we teach the kids in our Art classes that they all have creativity inside them?
+How could we teach the kids in our Art classes that they all had God given creativity inside them?

 What could we do to inspire the creativity already within them to battle the fears and insecurities?